 Apologies that we can’t be of more help,

 Best wishes, Victoria.

-#4 Updated by Pietro Biroli about 1 month ago
+#4 Updated by Pietro Biroli 3 months ago

 Dear Victoria and Nicole:

 I find myself in the same situation as Pilar.
 I would like to construct a panel data with employment spells.
 Is there any update on this question, by any chance?
 Was a dataset for usoc ever constructed?

 My aim is to have a quarterly panel containing information about labor force participation for each respondent for each quarter.